auth0/docs/articles/hooks/extensibility-points/pre-user-registration.md

 v2: true
 ---

-# Pre User Registration Hook
+# Pre User Registration Extensibility Point

-The Pre User Registration Hook allows custom actions to be executed when a new user is created.
+At the Pre User Registration extensibility point, Hooks allow custom actions to be executed when a new user is created.
+For example, you may add custom `app_metadata` or `user_metadata` to the newly-created user, or even prevent the creation of the user in the database.

-With the Pre User Registration Hook, you can do things like adding custom `app_metadata` or `user_metadata` to a newly created user or even prevent the creation of a user in the database.
+The Post User Registration extensibility point is available for [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).

-The Pre User Registration Hook is available for both [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).
-You can create a new Pre User Registration Hook using the [Dashboard](/hooks/create) or the [Command Line Interface](/hooks/create).
+To learn how to create Hooks, see [Create New Hooks](/hooks/create).

 ## Starter code and parameters